nativeforest/bank-user-debts/README.md

 IDLE: Visual Code

 # DB
-At the start of the project,H2 memory database runs inside CommandLineRunner, so check the database state via http://localhost:8080/h2-console/ , with the next credentials
+At the start of the project,H2 memory database runs inside CommandLineRunner, so check or modify the database state via http://localhost:8080/h2-console/ , with the next credentials,

 Saved Settings: Generic H2 (Embedded)
 Setting Name: Generic H2 (Embedded)